izmailovpavel/flowgmm/README.md

 ### UCI Data Preparation

-Downdload the miniboone and hepmass datasets [here](https://zenodo.org/record/1161203#.Wmtf_XVl8eN) We follow the preprocessing (where sensible) from [Masked Autoregressive Flow for Density Estimation] (https://github.com/gpapamak/maf).
+Downdload the miniboone and hepmass datasets [here](https://zenodo.org/record/1161203#.Wmtf_XVl8eN) We follow the preprocessing (where sensible) from [Masked Autoregressive Flow for Density Estimation](https://github.com/gpapamak/maf).
 Unpack the files into a reasonable location (the default expected location for the files are ~/datasets/UCI/hepmass/ and ~/datasets/UCI/miniboone/)

 ### NLP Data Preparation